Wallis Simpson: Third marriage: Duchess of Windsor

 Wallis and Edward married one month later on June 3, 1937, at the Château de Candé, lent to them by French millionaire Charles Bedaux.
 The date would have been King George V's 72nd birthday; Queen Mary thought the wedding had been scheduled for then as a deliberate slight.
 No member of Edward's family attended.
-Wallis wore a "Wallis blue" Mainbocher wedding dress.
+Wallis wore a "Wallis blue" wedding dress.
 Edward presented her with an engagement ring that consisted of an emerald mount in yellow gold set with diamonds, and the sentence "We are ours now" was engraved on it.
 While the Church of England refused to sanction the wedding, Robert Anderson Jardine, Vicar of St Paul's, Darlington, offered to perform the service, an offer that was accepted by the couple.
 Guests included Randolph Churchill, Baron Eugène Daniel von Rothschild, and the best man, Major Edward Dudley "Fruity" Metcalfe.
 The marriage produced no children.
 In November, Ernest Simpson married Mary Kirk.

 Edward was created Duke of Windsor by his brother King George VI prior to the marriage.
 However, letters patent, issued by the new king and unanimously supported by the Dominion governments, prevented Wallis, now Duchess of Windsor, from sharing her husband's style of "Royal Highness".
-George VI's firm view that the Duchess should not be given a royal title was shared by his mother, Queen Mary, and his wife, Queen Elizabeth (later the Queen Mother).
+George VI's firm view that Wallis should not be given a royal title was shared by his mother, Queen Mary, and his wife, Queen Elizabeth (later the Queen Mother).
 At first, the British royal family did not accept Wallis and would not receive her formally, although the former king sometimes met his mother and siblings after his abdication.
 Some biographers have suggested that Wallis's sister-in-law Queen Elizabeth remained bitter towards her for her role in bringing George VI to the throne (which she may have seen as a factor in his early death) and for prematurely behaving as Edward's consort when she was his mistress.
 These claims were denied by Elizabeth's close friends, such as the Duke of Grafton, who wrote that she "never said anything nasty about the Duchess of Windsor, except to say she really hadn't got a clue what she was dealing with."
-Elizabeth was said to have referred to Wallis as "that woman", while Wallis referred to Queen Elizabeth as "Mrs. Temple" and "Cookie", alluding to her solid figure and fondness for food, and to her daughter Princess Elizabeth (later Queen Elizabeth II) as "Shirley", as in Shirley Temple.
+Elizabeth was said to have referred to Wallis as "that woman", while Wallis and Edward referred to Queen Elizabeth as "Mrs. Temple" and "Cookie", alluding to her solid figure and fondness for food, and to her daughter Princess Elizabeth (later Queen Elizabeth II) as "Shirley", as in Shirley Temple.
 Wallis bitterly resented the denial of the royal title and the refusal of Edward's relatives to accept her as part of the family.
 Within the household of the Duke and Duchess, the style "Her Royal Highness" was used by those who were close to the couple.